 I've wanted to write some commentary on a few interesting issues that have come up recently in my work, so this will be the first in a series.
 Today's topic is email marketing and sanitizing your mailing lists.

 Eventually, some of the email messages you send will be undeliverable, or "bounce" as it's called in the email marketing industry.
-Today I'll explore the two types of bounces, some reasons for them and how to handle them.
+Today I'll explore the two types of email bounces, some reasons for them and how to handle them.

 The two types of email bounces are called "hard bounces" and "soft bounces."
 Seems simple enough, right?
-Not quite‚Äîit’s a bit more complex than that.
+Not quite it's a bit more complex than that.
 Let's look at the two types and how to handle them.

-Another reason a hard bounce happens is because people change jobs, abandoning their old e-mail address.
+Another reason a hard bounce can occur is because people change jobs, abandoning their old e-mail address.
 When someone leaves their job, places of employment terminate that person's email account.
 In my experience, 50% or more of your email marketing list could be comprised of work email accounts, so this is a common reason for hard bounces.

 Tip For Reducing Hard Bounces